LagTag/HacktoberFest-Regex/README.md

 # HacktoberFest-Regex
-Add useful Regex Scripts and Programs
+Add useful Regex Scripts and Programs.

+Find the directory with your language (add it if it does not exist).
+Then find the project/collection your regex falls under (again add a directory if your program doesn't yet fit any criteria)

 # Hacktoberfest 2018
  Anyone can contribute to this repo to make their contribution to open-source on <a target="_blank" href="https://github.com/">Github</a>